potakhov/loge/README.md

 }
 ```

-Transaction interface describes a single logger transaction containing mutiple log records in `BufferElement` format.
+Transaction interface describes a single logger transaction containing multiple log records in `BufferElement` format.
 Each `BufferElement` carries a `Timestamp` in UTC format, a `Message` and an optional `Level` for `debug` or `info` log message types.

 Each `BufferElement` also provides an additional helper functions: `Marshal`, allowing to marshal the element into JSON format.